Judy Pace: Early life and career

 For one season, she starred in the drama The Young Lawyers, broadcast on ABC.
 She also had a key supporting role as Gale Sayers's wife, Linda, in the critically acclaimed 1971 ABC-TV movie Brian's Song.

-Personal life
+Personal life and death

 In 1972, Pace married actor Don Mitchell.
 They had two daughters together before their divorce in 1984.
 Their daughters are actress Julia Pace Mitchell and Shawn Meshelle Mitchell.
-Pace had been courted by late baseball great Curt Flood in 1966 when he saw her as a bachelorette contestant on the game show The Dating Game.
+Pace had been courted by former baseball player Curt Flood in 1966, when he saw her as a bachelorette contestant on the game show The Dating Game.
 They dated until 1970.
 After divorcing Mitchell in 1984, Pace and Flood met again, leading to their 1986 marriage.
 They remained together until Flood's death in 1997.

+Pace died in her sleep on March 11, 2026, while visiting her family in Marina del Rey, at the age of 83.
+She was interred at Inglewood Park Cemetery.